Q: What happens in a Writing Center tutorial?

 Q: Can the tutors work miracles?

-A: No. For students who are seriously under prepared for a course, working with a tutor cannot take the place of taking one or more writing classes.
+A: Sadly, no. For students who are having substantial challenges with writing, working with a tutor can help but not take the place of taking one or more writing classes.

 Q: Can I require my students to visit the Center?

-A: No, please don’t.
+A: Please don’t without first talking with the Center director.
 Picture surly students who don’t want to work with tutors and who take away a valuable time slot from a student who volunteers to be there.
-Practically speaking, we wouldn’t have the space or resources to assist all the students if even a few professors made it a requirement.
-All the way around, tutoring works best with students who voluntarily choose to come.
+Practically speaking, we wouldn’t have the space or resources to assist all students from even a few classes if visiting were required.
+Plus, tutoring often works best when it’s voluntary.

 Q: Can I encourage my students to visit the Center?

 A: Yes, absolutely, please do!
 Speak to the whole class or to individuals about how they can use our services in light of your assignments.
-Hand out our brochures (Send requests to email@example.com).
-Direct them to our website.
+Distribute our brochures.
+(Send requests to email@example.com).
+Direct students to our website.
 Invite a Writing Center representative to make a class visit.
 (See Class Visits.)

 Q: How does the Center work with students on take-home exams?

 A: Students who are working on take-home exams as well as other final projects may ask for our help.
 Tutors are trained to offer feedback on writing, not to provide answers or do the thinking for students.
-Nevertheless, since some students may wonder if they are permitted to seek feedback from us on take-home exams, please communicate your expectations clearly to your students.
-Our tutors are advised to ask students working on take-home exams whether they may seek our feedback, but if they are unsure, we do not turn them away.
-Please make your policies clear to your students so they may make appropriate decisions.
+Nevertheless, since some students may wonder if they are permitted to seek feedback from us on take-home exams, please clearly communicate your expectations to your students.
+Tutors are advised to ask students working on take-home exams whether our feedback is permissible, but if they are unsure, we do not want to turn them away.
+Please make your policies clear to your students so they (and we) can act appropriately.